phongsavathv/phongsavathv/README.md

 ## Milestone 4 (Enhancement Three: Database)
 Within Milestone 4's folder is the Database Enhancement project along with the enhanced code.
 In Milestone 4, I had to submit an updated version of your second refined artifact based on your instructor-approved enhancements.
 This enhanced work will illustrate my knowledge and skill in the category of Database.

+## Final report (ePortfolio and Professional Self-Assessment)
+Within the Final Report's folder you will find the the final project with polished artifact containing all of the critical elements of the final product.
+It should reflect the incorporation of feedback gained throughout the course.